swartout/swartout.github.io/index.md

 Hi!
-I'm Carter, a sophomore at the University of Washington studying CS!
+I'm Carter, a junior at the University of Washington studying CS!

 This blog is meant to record my various learnings, scattered ideas, and (hopefully) explaining concepts that I've found difficult.